OmentaElvis/buss-protocol-spec/README.md

 The bussin protocol is encoded in binary to ensure efficient transfer of request and responses.

+**Note**: All numerical values will be explicitly denoted with their base, unless they are decimal (base 10).
+For example, hexadecimal numbers will be prefixed with `'0x'`, binary numbers with `'0b'`, and so on.
+Only decimal numbers will be presented without a prefix, unless otherwise specified in a table or similar context.

 ## Base data types
 The following are the base data types and their size as used in BBP.